 - how the agent actions affects the world.

 These kind of agents take decision based on how far they are currently from their goal(description of desirable situations).
-Their every action is intended to reduce its distance from goal.
+Their every action is intended to reduce its distance from the goal.
 This allows the agent a way to choose among multiple possibilities, selecting the one which reaches a goal state.
 The knowledge that supports its decisions is represented explicitly and can be modified, which makes these agents more flexible.
 They usually require search and planning.
-The goal based agent’s behavior can easily be changed.
+The goal-based agent’s behavior can easily be changed.

 The agents which are developed having their end uses as building blocks are called utility based agents.
-When there are multiple possible alternatives, then to decide which one is best, utility based agents are used.They choose actions based on a preference (utility) for each state.
+When there are multiple possible alternatives, then to decide which one is best, utility-based agents are used.They choose actions based on a preference (utility) for each state.
 Sometimes achieving the desired goal is not enough.
-We may look for quicker, safer, cheaper trip to reach a destination.
+We may look for a quicker, safer, cheaper trip to reach a destination.
 Agent happiness should be taken into consideration.
 Utility describes how “happy” the agent is.
 Because of the uncertainty in the world, a utility agent chooses the action that maximizes the expected utility.
 A utility function maps a state onto a real number which describes the associated degree of happiness.